gazoscalvertos/Hass-Custom-Alarm/guidance/configuration.md

 - passcode_attempts_timeout: 30 #[OPTIONAL, number] Default 30 seconds.
 When set with the password attempts option the panel will timeout for the amount of seconds set if the password is entered incorrectly as per the password_attempts option.
 The system will then reset the allowed password attempts

 ### [MQTT RELATED]
-- mqtt: True #[OPTIONAL, boolean] False by default.
+- enable_mqtt: True #[OPTIONAL, boolean] False by default.
 Settings this to True will enable MQTT Mode.
 Uncomment options below to use See the README for guidance.
 - override_code: True #[OPTIONAL, boolean] False by default. if true allows MQTT commands to disarm the alarm without a valid code.
 - state_topic: 'home/alarm' #[OPTIONAL, string] The MQTT topic HA will publish state updates to.
 - command_topic: 'home/alarm/set' #[OPTIONAL, string] The MQTT topic HA will subscribe to, to receive commands from a remote device to change the alarm state.